DelroyGayle/interview_exercise/README.md

 # Interview Exercise

 The exercise is broken into 3 parts.
 To attempt the exercise, we'd like you to fork this repo, making the changes to your own version of the code.
-We encourage you to submit solutions to each part of the exercise as seperate commits, back to your fork, so that it's easier to follow and discuss.
+We encourage you to submit solutions to each part of the exercise as separate commits, back to your fork, so that it's easier to follow and discuss.

 When you've completed the exercise, please add the following github handles to your fork, so we can review your submission: